sensu/sensu-docs/content/sensu-go/5.2/reference/assets.md

 ## Sharing an asset on Bonsai

-Share your open-source assets on Bonsai and connect with the Sensu Community.
+Share your open-source assets on [Bonsai][16] and connect with the Sensu Community.
-Bonsai supports assets released using GitHub releases.
+Bonsai supports assets hosted on [GitHub](https://github.com) and released using [GitHub releases](https://help.github.com/articles/about-releases/).
+For more information about creating Sensu Plugins, see the [Sensu Plugin specification][29].

 Bonsai requires a [`bonsai.yml` configuration file](#bonsai-yml-specification) in the root directory of your repository that includes the project description, platforms, asset filenames, and SHA-512 checksums.
-For a Bonsai-compatible asset template using Go and Go releaser, see the [Sensu Go plugin skeleton](https://github.com/sensu/sensu-go-plugin).
+For a Bonsai-compatible asset template using Go and [GoReleaser](https://goreleaser.com/), see the [Sensu Go plugin skeleton][28].

-To share your asset on Bonsai, [log in to Bonsai](https://bonsai.sensu.io/sign-in) with your GitHub account and authorize Sensu on GitHub.
+To share your asset on Bonsai, [log in to Bonsai](https://bonsai.sensu.io/sign-in) with your GitHub account and authorize Sensu.
 Once logged in, you can [register your asset on Bonsai](https://bonsai.sensu.io/new) by adding the GitHub repository, description, and tags.
 Make sure to provide a helpful README for your asset with configuration examples.